vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 # Add-on solution run command requires encryption-key, note this is used only for development purposes
 setup encryption-key --key devkey

-# Create new add-on from a template validated against Cloud Director 10.4.1 in the current folder
+# Create new add-on from a template validated against VMware Cloud Director 10.4.1 in the current folder
 solution new --name human --vendor demo --version 1.0.0 --from-template cloud-director-10.4.1/multi-instance-skeleton --folder .

 # Produce artifacts about to be packaged